Kyle-Ye/XcodeLLMEligible/README.md

 # Ways to enjoy Xcode LLM on ChinaSKU Mac

-Ways to enjoy Xcode LLM on ChinaSKU Mac without disabling SIP.
+Ways to enjoy Xcode LLM / Apple Intelligence on ChinaSKU Mac without disabling SIP.

 For older methods which requires SIP disabled, please see "Related links" section.